This is What I learned from a 10-day silent Vipassana meditation retreat

 · I did the course with around 80 other people (men and women of varying age groups), but around ten or more people ended up leaving before the completion of the course.

-· During my Vipassana course, I was conscious even while I was dreaming on most nights, which is rarely the case with me.
+· During my Vipassana retreat, I was conscious even while I was dreaming on most nights, which is rarely the case with me.
 My guess is that when you spend so much time being conscious during the day that state of mind transfers even into your sleep.

 · Spending ten days without talking to anyone was not hard as I thought it would and I actually liked it.
 Ironically when I finally did open my mouth on the 10th day when the vow of silence was over I had lost my voice.

-· After a particularly pleasant meditation session during the course, I had a strong inner feeling that I should really take care of my body more and be more selective about what I put in it.
+· After a particularly pleasant meditation session during the retreat, I had a strong inner feeling that I should really take care of my body more and be more selective about what I put in it.
 (A few months after doing this course I stopped drinking alcohol and eating meat)

-Now I feel I would have eventually decided to cut out alcohol and meat regardless of whether I did this course or not.
+Now I feel I would have eventually decided to cut out alcohol and meat regardless of whether I did this retreat or not.
 But I think doing Vipassana may have prompted me to make this choice sooner.

 All expenses for conducting the course are met by donations from previous participants.
 However, you can choose to make a voluntary donation of any amount once the course is over.